bmwant/bmwlog-static/source/_posts/run-processes-in-background.md

 $ nohup python script.py > output.log 2>&1 &
 ```

-This is the proper and safe way to execute process in the background and and ensure it will not mess current session with its output or terminate unexpectedly when session is closed.
+This is the proper and safe way to execute process in the background and ensure it will not mess current session with its output or terminate unexpectedly when session is closed.

 ### Use screen